golishivaprasadreddy/CheckQR/README.md

 **Usage**

+User Authentication: Users must sign up and log in to access the system securely.

 Generate a QR Code: Enter user details to generate a unique QR code.

-Scan QR Code: Use a mobile or webcam scanner to mark attendance.
+Scan QR Code: Authenticated users can scan QR codes to mark attendance.

-View Reports: Admins can access attendance records and analytics.
+**Authentication with JWT**

+Signup & Login: Users must create an account and log in to receive a JWT token.

+Token Storage: The token is stored in cookies and used for secure authentication.

+Protected Routes: QR scanning and attendance logging require a valid JWT token.

+This ensures that only authorized users can scan QR codes and access attendance data securely.